All Episodes

 Okay.

-Now uh ladies and gentlemen, we're on with Dr. Thomas Sowell.
+Now, ladies and gentlemen, we're on with Dr. Thomas Sowell.

-Is that right Tom?
+Is that right, Tom?

-Yeah it was published on the on the on August 10th.
+Yeah, it was published on August 10th.

 We'll be back.

-Oh yes oh there are so many of those I mean uh uh uh i it's fascinating that this man who has been spending hundreds of billions of dollars from coast to coast on all kinds of projects some of them laughably frivolous is cut is cutting a hundred billion dollars out of the defense budget.
+I mean, it's fascinating that this man who has been spending hundreds of billions of dollars from coast to coast on all kinds of projects, some of them are laughably frivolous, is cutting $100 billion out of the defense budget.

 Yes.